ljw1004/csharpspec/csharp/expressions.md

       * If the field is `readonly` and the reference occurs outside the static constructor of the class or struct in which the field is declared, then the result is a value, namely the value of the static field `I` in `E`.
       * Otherwise, the result is a variable, namely the static field `I` in `E`.
    *  If `I` identifies a `static` event:
-      * If the reference occurs within the class or struct in which the event is declared, and the event was declared without *event-accessor-declarations* (§10.8), then `E.I` is processed exactly as if `I` were a static field.
+      * If the reference occurs within the class or struct in which the event is declared, and the event was declared without *event_accessor_declarations* (§10.8), then `E.I` is processed exactly as if `I` were a static field.
       * Otherwise, the result is an event access with no associated instance expression.
    *  If `I` identifies a constant, then the result is a value, namely the value of that constant.
     * If `I` identifies an enumeration member, then the result is a value, namely the value of that enumeration member.